aliyun/terraform-provider-alicloud/website/docs/r/emrv2_cluster.html.markdown

 The `node_attributes` block supports the following:

-* `vpc_id` - (Required) Used to retrieve instances belong to specified VPC.
+* `vpc_id` - (Required, ForceNew) Used to retrieve instances belong to specified VPC.
-* `zone_id` - (Required) Zone ID, e.g. cn-hangzhou-i
+* `zone_id` - (Required, ForceNew) Zone ID, e.g. cn-hangzhou-i
-* `security_group_id` - (Required) Security Group ID for Cluster.
+* `security_group_id` - (Required, ForceNew) Security Group ID for Cluster.
-* `ram_role` - (Required) Alicloud EMR uses roles to perform actions on your behalf when provisioning cluster resources, running applications, dynamically scaling resources.
+* `ram_role` - (Required, ForceNew) Alicloud EMR uses roles to perform actions on your behalf when provisioning cluster resources, running applications, dynamically scaling resources.
 EMR uses the following roles when interacting with other Alicloud services.
 Default value is AliyunEmrEcsDefaultRole.
-* `key_pair_name` - (Required) The name of the key pair.
+* `key_pair_name` - (Required, ForceNew) The name of the key pair.
 * `data_disk_encrypted` - (Optional, ForceNew, Available since v1.204.0) Whether to enable data disk encryption.
 * `data_disk_kms_key_id` - (Optional, ForceNew, Available since v1.204.0) The kms key id used to encrypt the data disk.
 It takes effect when data_disk_encrypted is true.